 The book then ends somewhat lamely.
 Virginia refuses to leave Valley Oaks, and later, Daniel has an accident and develops amnesia.
 Virginia then takes care of him and conveniently takes advantage of the fact that he doesn’t remember what he was so enraged with her about.

 The book ends with Amanda showing up and jarring Daniel’s memory again.
 Afterward, Daniel apologizes to Virginia for being mean to HER, then she apologizes for lying to him, tells him about the baby she’s carrying and they have their happily ever after.
 Kind of a lame ending.

-This is really the first book I’ve read by Mrs. Alsobrook where there is even an effort to get into any emotional depth…
+Ecstasy’s Fire is really the first book I’ve read by Mrs. Alsobrook where there is even an effort to get into any emotional depth.

 …But that is somewhat ruined by the fact that to get there, Mrs. Alsobrook had to base it on lies, foolish pride, and ego.
 Virginia is a cross character. sometimes I like her, but I hated what she started as.
 Daniel becomes less likable when he shoves Virginia and she hits her head.